 No negative marking

-Candidates studying for the MH CET Law 2024 exam should be familiar with the exam syllabus.
-The MH CET Law curriculum will assist students in understanding the themes on which questions will be asked.
-The sections in MH CET Law for 3-year LLB and 5-year LLB include:
+Candidates preparing for the MH-CET Law 2026 exam should be familiar with the exam syllabus to understand the key topics from which questions are asked.
+The sections included in MH-CET Law 2026 for 3-year LL.B. and 5-year LL.B. are:

-Some preparation tips for each subject are given below.
+Some MH-CET preparation tips for each subject are given below.

-The questions in the English Language portion are designed to evaluate basic grammatical abilities and vocabulary.
-Some of the questions will follow a pattern of comprehension passages followed by objective-type questions.
-In addition, some simple questions about synonyms, antonyms, and mistake detection will be asked.
+The questions in the English Language section are designed to assess basic grammar, vocabulary, and comprehension skills.
+Some questions are based on reading comprehension passages followed by objective-type questions.
+In addition, questions related to synonyms, antonyms, and error detection are also asked.

-Students can prepare for the MH CET Law English portion by practicing grammar and comprehension abilities.
+Students can prepare for the MH-CET Law 2026 English portion by practicing grammar and comprehension abilities.
 Reading comprehension problems often take more time, thus one must practice reading and understanding speed.
 Reading newspapers, editorials, and legal publications on a regular basis is always suggested.

 Some important topics for the English section are given below.